AlanG219/auto-discovery-end-to-end-project/README.md

 # Auto-discovery-end-to-end-project
 My personal end to end pet-clinic auto discovey project

+# Project Overview

+This project focuses on automating the process of continuous integration and delivery using a Jenkins pipeline.
+It eliminates manual steps by automating actions between staging and production environments.
+The pipeline sequence demonstrates continuous integration up to the staging phase and continuous delivery to the production environment.
+Additionally, it showcases the use of an Auto Scaling Group (ASG) to launch instances from the staging environment to the production setup.
+# Key Features

+    Automated Deployment: Jenkins triggers Ansible playbooks to dynamically update IP addresses in the host inventory file whenever ASG modifies instances.
+    Continuous Delivery: The pipeline facilitates the deployment of Docker images as containers within the Docker host environment.
+    Vault Integration: All processes are initiated upon activating the vault component.

+# Tools and Technologies

+    Terraform (IAC): For infrastructure automation and management.
+    Ansible: For configuration management and application deployment.
+    Vault: For secure storage of secrets and sensitive data.
+    SonarQube: For continuous inspection of code quality.
+    Jenkins: For automating the CI/CD pipeline.
+    New Relic: For monitoring application performance and infrastructure.
+    Slack: For team communication and notifications.
+    GitHub: For version control and collaboration.
+    Nexus: For repository management.
+    Docker Hub: For container image storage.
+    Amazon Web Services (AWS): For cloud infrastructure.
+    Visual Studio Code: For development and editing.

 # Setting up github repository
 A github repo is created for this project.
 Even though this is a solo project a testing branch is created so that code can be organized, tested and experimented outside of the main branch, once tested it is pushed to main.